epfl-ada/ada-2020-project-milestone-p3-p3_xuehuapiaopiao/README.md

 4. ### Proposed dataset

-   We mainly use the dataset released by the original paper, available at [https://openpolicing.stanford.edu.](https://openpolicing.stanford.edu.)
-Moreover, we measure the political power by three aspects: 1) percentage of the population that is black; 2) percentage of the voting population that is black; and 3) percentage of the local elected government that is black.
+   For policing stops, we mainly use the dataset released by the original paper, available at [https://openpolicing.stanford.edu](https://openpolicing.stanford.edu).
+Thanks to the Open Policing Project, we get the raw data of almost the whole country.

-   Thanks to the Open Policing Project.
-We get the raw data of almost the whole country.
-At this stage, we choose the 'State Patrol' dataset from WA to conduct further analysis.
-(We might change or enlarge our dataset to perfect our project in the future.)
-From this data set, we can get the races of the officers and their corresponding stop records.
-We divide the 'officer_race' feature into four categories, which are black, Hispanic, white, and other.
-Next, we did a preliminary analysis of the data, delete rows with missing critical data; delete data rows with apparent errors.
+   Moreover, we measure the political power in three aspects:
+   1) Presence, defined as the percentage of the population that is black, dataset available at [here](https://www.census.gov/topics/population/data.html);
+   2) Voice, defined as percentage of the voting population that is black, dataset available at [here](https://www.kesci.com/mw/dataset/5f894f59e48a3f0030286e2f);
+   3) Representation, as percentage of the local elected government that is black, dataset available at [here](https://www.kaggle.com/jerimee/north-carolina-voter-file?select=ncvhis_Statewide).

+   Note that we have referenced the eighth charpter in [1].

 5. ### Methods